Korn: The Serenity of Suffering and The Nothing (2015–2020)

-Requiem, Fieldy's hiatus and upcoming fifteenth studio album (2021–present)
+Requiem, Fieldy's departure and upcoming fifteenth studio album (2021–present)

 In his first online interview of 2021, Brian Welch revealed that the band had plans for 2021 but was coy about what they were, hinting it had something to do with touring in a powerful way.
 On April 24, 2021, Korn released a one-off, online streaming event entitled Monumental that was filmed on the top of a parking structure at the Stranger Things: A Drive-Into Experience set in Los Angeles.

 On May 12, the band announced a 28-date summer U.S. tour with Staind as the supporting act.
 The 2021 tour came after Korn was forced to cancel their planned 2020 run with Faith No More due to the COVID-19 pandemic.
-On June 21, the band announced that their bassist Arvizu would be taking a hiatus and wouldn't be performing with the band on their upcoming summer tour.
+On June 21, the band announced that their bassist Arvizu would be taking a hiatus and would not be performing with the band on their upcoming summer tour.
 Ra Díaz of Suicidal Tendencies replaced Arvizu on the tour.
+In May 2025, Fieldy clarified his current status with the band, stating that he does not anticipate returning to the band anytime soon.
+In April 2026, Fieldy revealed that not taking a COVID vaccination meant that he would not join the band on the 2021 tour, which then led to his permanent departure.
+He considers himself "retired" from Korn but has not ruled out a return.

-The tour was marred by several separate instances where members contracted COVID-19: first, Jonathan Davis tested positive in August, causing several dates to be postponed.
+The 2021 tour was marred by several separate instances where members contracted COVID-19: first, Jonathan Davis tested positive in August, causing several dates to be postponed.
 Then in September, Munky was forced to sit out several dates, being replaced by Love and Death guitarist JR Bareis while he recovered.
 Lastly, in October Ray Luzier also tested positive, missing the next three shows while Fever 333 drummer Aric Improta stepped in.

 On April 23, the band confirmed that they had begun work on a fourteenth studio album, utilizing the period of lockdown due to COVID-19 to begin writing.
 The album was said to be fully written as of April 2021.
 A new single was released November 11 entitled "Start the Healing", with the music video debuting in a YouTube premiere.
 On January 13, 2022, the band released the second single from the album entitled "Forgotten".
 The album Requiem was released on February 4, 2022.
 On April 21, 2022, the band released a music video for the song, "Worst Is on Its Way".